 - Ability to excel in an entrepreneurial, fast-paced, diverse, results-oriented environment, and to handle multiple projects simultaneously under tight deadlines.

-- Excellent verbal communication, interpersonal, and relationship-building skills to effectively work with a broad spectrum of stakeholders.
+- Excellent verbal communication, and interpersonal skills to effectively work with a broad spectrum of stakeholders.

 - Impeccable, professional, and persuasive writing and editing skills.